turbot/steampipe-docs/docs/steampipe_sqlite/query.md

 ```

 ### INET/CIDR
-Currently, SQLite does not include any functions for IP address or CIDR data.
+Currently, SQLite does not include any functions for IP addresses or CIDR data.
 There are multiple 3rd party extensions you can install that provide functions for working with IP address data.